seek4science/seek/tech/docker/docker-compose.md

 ## Backup and Restore

-To backup, the mysql database and seek filestore, you will need to mount the volumes into a temporary container.
+To backup the MySQL database and seek filestore, you will need to mount the volumes into a temporary container.
 Don't try backing up by copying the volumes directly from the host system.
 The following gives an example of a basic procedure, but we recommend you read [Backup, restore, or migrate data volumes](https://docs.docker.com/storage/volumes/#backup-restore-or-migrate-data-volumes) and are familiar with what the steps mean.